Naereen/web-sphinx/sublimetext.en.rst

 Like (almost) everything else in Sublime Text, it's easy to modify or add key shortcut for anything.
-It can be done globaly, or project wise or language wise.
+It can be done globally, or project wise or language wise.

 * `Default (Linux).sublime-keymap <publis/ST3/Default%20(Linux).sublime-keymap>`_ are my custom shortcuts (I like ``ctrl+e`` to go the end of a line, like in Emacs, or ``ctrl+maj+e`` for beginning of a line),
 * `Python.sublime-keymap <publis/ST3/Python.sublime-keymap>`_ adds some Python-specific key shortcuts (to be used with `Anaconda IDE <http://damnwidget.github.io/anaconda/IDE/>`_).